 He looked at me, then slowly his face widened in a big grin.
 He turned behind me and circled his right arm beneath my breasts.
 Right in the hallway.
 Where anyone who walked out of the dining room could see.
 He leaned back, dragging me into the toilet.
 Sharply, I turned away from him.
 Untangled, exhilarated, alarmed.
 For a moment his face clouded in panic and anger.
 Then I said, "Not here!"
 He smiled.

 Slowly I take off my clothes.
 I wipe off my mascara, then the foundation.
 I have done this every night since I was sixteen.
 I do it automatically, without thought.
 Tonight, I look at what the mirror reveals.
 Look closely at the skin beneath the foundation, the eyes behind the mascara.
 The heady elation has worn-off.
 What is left is certain knowledge, hard, like a kernel.
 I feel like I know something.
 I also feel like I have ruined something.
 Something that belonged to me.
-I know that I will not see Nuhu alone again.
+I know I will not see Nuhu alone again.

 I am thinking of Aishatu when I go back into the bedroom.
 "I think this was Aishatu's best dinner," I say.
 My husband agrees.
 He has turned on the TV mounted across from the bed.
 Slowly he is flipping through the sports channels.
 He is a Chelsea fan.
 He is trying to catch a game he missed.